blackjubz/JSgameIT/README.md

 # JSgameIT
-Game made in JavaScript with no framework
+Game made in JavaScript with no framework (IT, Penny Wise, Stephen King)